 If you can’t reuse it, refuse it!

 Say no to plastic straws and stirrers, and bring your own reusable carrier bag, coffee cup and water bottle with you!
 You might find more and more places offering free water refills now, so you can easily get safe drinking water without buying plastic bottles!
 Lastly, if you've bought anything to bring with you on your travels, get rid of all the packaging appropriately before leaving so it doesn't have to needlessly add to another country's waste management problem.

-Are you trying to live and travel more sustainably and have a tip of your own?
+Got a great eco travel tip of your own?
 Leave a comment below to let us know!

 You can pin this post for later!